 I submitted all my requirements at VFS Global near Ayala Center Cebu.
 It was after a month I got a package containing my passport and some papers.
 No visa on my passport but there was a letter of rejection.

-Reason My Visa Got Denied
+Reason for Canadian Tourist Visa Denied Philippines

 I don’t have any strong indication or proof going back to the Philippines because I don’t have any ITR, no business registration, not employed in the Philippines and no affiliation with any organizations.
 I am single, young and don’t have kids yet.